 NATO is an alliance of sovereign nations and its decision-making body is the North Atlantic Council.
 As such, the Council, which decides by consensus, establishes NATO’s political guidelines, provides political leadership of operations, adopts NATO’s budgets and, in general terms, makes all the decisions necessary for the smooth running of the Alliance.
 It meets at the level of Heads of State and Government (summits), Ministers (ministerial meetings), and - at least once a week - at the level of the Permanent Representatives (i.e. Ambassadors) of the nations.

 The Council’s discussions are prepared by specialized committees (dealing with political issues and partnerships, defence planning, operations, etc) and are chaired by the NATO Secretary General (who is traditionally European).
 The Secretary General is responsible for organizing consultations and work among the nations, facilitating consensus, and ensuring that the Council’s decisions are implemented and followed up.
 Mr Jens Stoltenberg has held this post since 2014.
-He is assisted in his duties by the Deputy Secretary General (since October 2016, Ms Rose Gottemoeller), who, in particular, is authorized to chair the Council in his absence.
+He is assisted in his duties by the Deputy Secretary General who, in particular, is authorized to chair the Council in his absence.
+Ms Rose Gottemoeller is the current Deputy Secretary General since 2016 and will be replaced by M. Mircea Geoana starting october 2019.

 The Secretary General is assisted in his work by the International Staff, of which he is the head.
 The International Staff is divided into several divisions (Political Affairs and Security Policy, Defence Policy and Planning, Operations, Defence Investment, Emerging Security Challenges, Public Diplomacy and Executive Management), each of which is headed by an Assistant Secretary General (see the International Staff organizational chart).

 Under the political authority of the North Atlantic Council, the Military Committee represents the highest military authorities of the NATO nations (Chiefs of Defence Staff).